-I came across the following video of an actress hired by a nonprofit called Hollaback, an organization who is working to end street harassment.
+I came across the following video of an actress hired by a nonprofit called Hollaback, an organization that is working to end street harassment.
 She was hired to walk the streets of New York City as an experiment.
 Please watch this short clip before reading on.

 The real motive of street harassment is intimidation.
 It is to make the target scared or uncomfortable and to make the harasser feel powerful.
 With worldwide local activists, Hollaback’s goal and mission is to better understand street harassment, to ignite public conversations, and to develop innovative strategies to ensure equal access to public spaces.
 Their vision is a world where street harassment is not tolerated and everyone enjoys access to public areas without intimidation.

 According to HollaBack:

 - If you’ve been harassed, you’re not alone.

 - Street harassment is used to exert control over others by making them feel scared or uncomfortable.
 It is much more than individuals just acting inappropriately.

 - There are street harassment “hotspots” in most cities often centered around high pedestrian traffic areas.